You are here

-- My life story,
+- my life story

-- My family story,
+- my family story

-- What I did on my last holiday etc.
+- my last holiday

 The students then tell each other their story based on the pictures they have drawn.
 This works well if you model this on the board by drawing your pictures and telling your story first.

 - Tell a short funny story, joke or anecdote.
 Try this at the beginning of class as a warm up and ask the students if they have any funny stories or jokes that they would like to tell you.

 - Stories and pictures.
 Get students to bring in cut-out magazine pictures of their favourite stars.
 Then write different words on the board, such as love, jealousy, fame, travel, murder, marriage, luxury hotel, boat, fast car, money, big dark house, family, friends, accident, disappearance, theft, adventure, suspicious, secretive, treasure, jewels, fortune, etc. Then tell the students they have 10-15 minutes to make up an interesting story about their favourite stars.
 Tell the students they can use any vocabulary or grammar that they want to but that they must use at least five words from the board.
 Students then make up their stories and tell them to the rest of the class or other groups.

 - Tell the students a simple urban legend or a ghost story.
 Then get them to tell you one that they know.
 Using pictures to help you tell a story is always a good idea even if it is just stick figures drawn on the board as you are telling the story.

 - Give students a picture of someone or a picture of a face from a magazine.
 Write various questions on the board for students to discuss in pairs or groups.
 Afterwards students can introduce and present their character to another pair or group.